arses-ui/CS1/README.md

 ## INTRODUCTION
-Hi, this is a repository of all of my CS-1 projects and assignments.
-I created this repository with the intent of trackig my progress, as I start coding from scratch.
+Hi, welcome to my repository for all CS-1 projects and assignments.
+I created this repository to track my progress as I begin my coding journey from scratch.